PhoenixTales/wiki.gothicarchive.org/factions/other-characters.md

 - `a city dweller who had little knowledge of the wilderness`
 - `they kept me locked away in a dark hole for almost two months before throwing me in here.`
   - from `Info_Kirgo_Charge_Beer_15_02` in the final game release

-## Strider
-- wears guru robes, but technically is a _New Camp Guard_ (`GRD`)
-  - and the comment in the script says that' he's wearing a leather armor instead (`Lederrustung`)
-- removed in late alpha
-- `stands in front of the gate to the Castle of the Old Camp and helps the player when he enters` (script comment)
-- sees _Grunt_ blackmailing and attacking the player character, and then helps to kill _Grunt_
-- can teach player advanced sword fight after _Grunt_ is dead
-  - `You see, here you have to be able to handle a sword.
-I can teach you a little sword fighting.
-Interested?
-Great, then attack me.`
-- has custom AI which allows player to attack him without getting into trouble, after player accepted sword fighting lesson and before that lesson ends